django-salesforce/django-salesforce/docs/migrations.rst

 at the end of ``verbose_name`` of Name field.
 That will trigger update of metadata of the CustomObject in Salesforce.

+Maybe a special NameField will be implemented, because it has a fixed option "null=False" ("required=True") and special options "dataType", "displayFormat" and "startingNumber" not yet implemented.
+CharField is good enough without them.
+Data type "Automatic Number" is derived from "sf_read_only=models.READ_ONLY", otherwise the data type is "Text"

 There is a risk that a field can not be created becase e.g. a duplicit related name exist in trash bin and also that a field can not be deleted because it is used by something important in Salesforce.
 That are usual problems also with manual administrations, but that could cause an uncosistent migration,